-In the era where content is freely available to anyone across the world, it becomes even more important to ensure that publishers have a good idea of where and what kind of assets they have.
-While copyright is seen as an inhibitor to creativity, it is rather an enabler and protector to the entire industry.
+In the era where content is freely available to anyone worldwide, it becomes even more critical to ensure that publishers have a good idea of where and what kind of assets they have.
+While copyright is seen as an inhibitor to creativity, it is an enabler and protector to the entire industry.

 This invariably brings up the issue of digital asset rights and permissions.
-As content becomes more widespread, publishers must track and act on the rights attached to their assets in order to avoid serious legal penalties for copyright infringement.
+As content becomes more widespread, publishers must track and act on the rights attached to their assets to avoid severe legal penalties for copyright infringement.
 Take the field of academics.
-Every piece of content that is written is an expression of an idea and that idea needs to be protected at all costs.
+Every piece of written content is an expression of an idea, and that idea needs to be protected at all costs.
 Take the unauthorized sharing of copyrighted research papers.
-A publisher-commissioned survey of more than 5,000 scientists by the research-impact service Kudos in Wheatley, UK, suggested that 57% had uploaded their own work to scholarly communication networks; 79% of those said they checked copyright policies before they did so, but 60% thought they should be allowed to upload their articles regardless of publisher or journal policies.
-Not only is this is a good case for digital rights management, it also brings up issues of the legal ramifications of unauthorized sharing of copyrighted material.
+A publisher-commissioned survey of more than 5,000 scientists by the research-impact service Kudos in Wheatley, UK, suggested that 57% had uploaded their work to scholarly communication networks, 79% of those said they checked copyright policies before they did so, but 60% thought they should be allowed to upload their articles regardless of publisher or journal policies.
+This is a good case for digital rights management and it also brings up issues of the legal ramifications of unauthorized sharing of the copyrighted material.

-For publishers, asset management has become a requisite as a large number of assets have been collected over time.
-In some cases, those assets have been moved around or gotten lost in the pile.
-So, it’s equally important for publishers to keep track of their rights and permissions.
+Content asset management has become a requisite for publishers as a large number of assets have been collected over time.
+In some cases, those assets have been moved around or gotten lost in a pile.
+So, it’s equally essential for publishers to keep track of their rights and permissions.
 Keeping this in mind, publishers have turned to content solutions providers that are specialists in digital asset and rights management.

-By investing in a digital rights management solutions, publishers will be able to manage their assets better and monetize them at the same time.
-These assets are not limited to just text but also scientific images, videos, photos, graphs and illustrations.
+By investing in digital rights management solutions, publishers will be able to manage their assets better and monetize them simultaneously.
+These assets are not limited to just text but also scientific images, videos, photos, graphs, and illustrations.
 Publisher and content providers will have the ability to